annawang021/dennydoro/README.md

   </a>
 </div>

-Dennydoro is a custom pomodoro timer created to help keep you on focused.
+Dennydoro is a custom pomodoro timer created to help keep you focused.

 Inspired by my best friend's late cat Denny, this timer was tailored to the core to this special orange cat -- the bowtie play button is reminiscent of his iconic collar, and the images, sounds, and colors are all Denny's.